jahboukie/antigoldfish/IMPROVEMENTS.md

 2) Zero‑Trust Policy (Memory‑only)
 What:
-Offline‑strict mode enabled by default; deny all network egress for AGM features Allow‑list policy for commands and paths that affect local memory/indexing operations Full audit: plan → mirror → receipts → journal for all mutating ops
+Offline‑strict mode enabled by default; deny all network egress for CodeContextPro features Allow‑list policy for commands and paths that affect local memory/indexing operations Full audit: plan → mirror → receipts → journal for all mutating ops
 Why: Regulated orgs need least‑privilege, provable no‑egress operation